WattanaGaming/Minetest-docs/README.md

 # Unofficial Minetest API documentation

-This github repo contains the source files for the site and the built HTML files waiting to be deployed.<br/>
+This github repo contains the source files for the website.<br/>
 Feel free to make a pull request, not on the gh-pages branch though.

 # Editing the site